1,000+ Opportunities

 Martial arts, medical, technical, or scientific projects Projects that include political activities, religious activities, social welfare activities, and commercial activities Applications will be reviewed upon: Artistic quality of project Expected impact on the audience and the U.S. arts scene Strength of educational and community activities Organizational ability to carry through with the project Capacity to provide future continuity Applicants must submit the following materials: Complete application form .

-Based on current listing details, eligibility includes: U.S. organizations with 501(c)(3) status located in 37 states east of the Rocky Mountains plus Washington D.C.; proposals must foster understanding of Japanese arts and culture.
+Based on current listing details, eligibility includes: U.S. nonprofit organizations with 501(c)(3) status that organize projects related to Japanese arts and culture in 37 states east of the Rocky Mountains plus Washington D.C.
+Individuals, for-profit entities, Japanese-language education programs, and martial arts programs are ineligible.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $5,000 (average $2,000) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.